Reel

 • Haptic Feedback - Toggle on/off.
 Controls haptic response for buttons and disc interaction.

 • Disc Sensitivity - 1 (slow, precise) to 10 (fast, broad navigation).
 Default is Level 5.
 Reset button returns to default.
+(Does not apply in DJ Mode.)

 Storage